 I’ll keep you updated as to how it goes, what information I’m given about a second vaccination, how it feels …

 Updated 1pm, 9/4: As we saw in the 5pm, 7/4 update, the FCDO is compiling a new and developing list of regions where there’s confirmed information about how those who are not registered for state healthcare can access the vaccine.
 The Canaries are not yet included, and while we wait to see if there’s any regional system in place we can at least start to list the Ayuntamientos in our region where people have successfully sorted out registration for vaccine purposes if nothing else.
-I’ll start the list with these few … please let me know on the Readers’ Comments page or by email: let’s just list Ayuntamientos in the Canaries, not just Tenerife, where someone’s succeeded – and how they did it – or we’ll have an unmanageable mess if it’s just everyone’s experiences, even failures.
+I’ll start the list with these few … please let me know on the Readers’ Comments page: let’s just list Ayuntamientos in the Canaries, not just Tenerife, where someone’s succeeded – and how they did it – or we’ll have an unmanageable mess if it’s just everyone’s experiences, even failures.

 Arona: Success for us … registering at our local Medical Centre, but only after several visits, but none the less success at last.
 Sadly no thanks to our private medical insurer, not even empathy of the situation.
 Perseverance seems the word.
 Hopefully this situation will become less problematic for others as time moves on.

 Arguineguín: we visited the local centro de salud in Arguineguin.
 We took our Padron, TIE cards, passports, certificate of private health insurance and Spanish mobile phone number.
 I said that we wanted to register for the covid vaccine.
 The lady at reception looked at all the information and entered our data onto the computer.
 Finally our names and telephone number were added to a list “Lista de extranjeros para la vacuna Covind”.
 We were told to wait for a call on the mobile.
 Lets see.